What is Every Last Child?

 Every Last Child is Save the Children India’s movement and commitment to bring a massive change in the situation of children who are marginalized due to where they are born or who they are.
 There is tremendous poverty and lack of awareness amongst a major section of India, especially rural India and the urban poor population.
 This affects the fate of children born into these families.
 From a very early age, children are exposed to beggary, poor nutrition, disease & unhygienic environment, illiteracy, child labour and child marriage.
 All this, while they should be well fed, well protected and leading a happy childhood, which is of utmost importance for them to turn into a well-functioning adult.

-Not only this, there has been a great achievement in bringing substantial change to the life of children on the streets (estimated to be 20 lakh in number as per Save the Childrens Life on the street report).
+Not only this, there has been a great achievement in bringing substantial change to the life of children on the streets (estimated to be more than 20 lakh in number as per Save the Childrens Life on the street report).
 Launched with the National Commission for Protection of Children rights (NCPCR), the campaign has affected the adoption of Save the Children’s Standard operating Procedure for tackling children in a street situation, by not one but 3 major states of India – Maharashtra, Delhi and Uttar Pradesh.